by Starsky Hutch 76

 “Surely you don’t think this is going to be some sort of contest?”
 Kosmos laughed.
 “A grand race of sorts?
 I plan to slay you!”

-“I think we would rather be destroyed,” Superwoman said, catching her breath.
-Smashing into Supergirl had knocked the wind out of her.
+“I think we would rather be destroyed,” Superwoman replied, catching her breath.
+The collision with Supergirl had knocked the wind out of her.

 “That, too, can be arranged,” King Kosmos said, hammering at her shield with another blast.

-“I can’t hold him off much longer,” Superwoman said.
+“I can’t hold him off much longer,” Superwoman warned.
 “We’ve got to find that sword and get out of here!”